yihufree/URL-Navigator/README.md

 ### Prerequisites

 - Python 3.7 or higher
-- Windows, macOS, or Linux
+- Windows（not test in macOS or Linux)

 ### Installation